-Cities of Antwerpen, Copenhagen and Helsinki opened an 4 million Euro innovation challenge for the European companies.
+Cities of Antwerpen, Copenhagen and Helsinki in a 4 million Euro innovation challenge for European companies

 How can the cities reinvent themselves as linked and large-scale Internet of Everything labs, with an easy access to developers and innovators to pilot, test and validate their solutions?

-Select for Cities has a 5.6 million euro budget for the innovation challenge, which will be divided into 3 competition stages, between December 2015 and November 2018.
+Select for Cities has a 5.6 million euro budget for the innovation challenge, divided into 3 competition stages, between December 2015 and November 2018.
 The innovation challenge competition is funded by the participant cities and the European Commission.

 Cities around the world are looking for ways (methods, technology and tools) to foster open innovation in order to solve challenges, create value for their citizens and business, and to become ‘smart cities’ in the process.